racerr-io/racerr/Assets/External/Smooth Sync/README.txt

 SmoothSync.forceStateSendNextFixedUpdate() - Useful if you have a low send rate but you want to manually send a transform in between the send rate.
 SmoothSync.clearBuffer() - You will need to manually call this on all of the object's instances if you change the object's network owner.
-Alternateively, check Smooth Authority Changes (UNet only) to use an extra byte and handle it automatically and smoothly.
+Alternatively, check Smooth Authority Changes (UNet only) to use an extra byte and handle it automatically and smoothly.
+*When using Mirror you must call AssignAuthorityCallback() on the server after changing authority.*
 SmoothSync.validateStateMethod - You may set up a validation method to check incoming States to see if cheating may be happening.